 and subdomains including but not limited to:

-Local Measure is a local insight tool that allows businesses to monitor and respond to customer feedback taking place at their business.
+Local Measure is a local insight tool that allows businesses to monitor and respond to customer and employee feedback taking place at their business.

 In order for a business to use the Local Measure service, we require information from you in order to set up your account and correct report on local social activity relating to the business.

 Information you provide—when you sign up for a Local Measure account you will need to supply details relating to your business.
 The type of personal information we collect includes: (a) your name; (b) your e-mail; (c) your job title; (d) your industry; (e) an account password; (f) your business’s name; (g) your business’s website; (h) your business’s address; and (i) you will be shown business listings from Facebook, Foursquare, Instagram and Weibo that we believe match your business and will be asked to indicate which are your business.

 We use different methods to collect data from and about you, including through:

 Automated technologies or interactions.
 When you use the Local Measure platform, our servers automatically record information that your browser sends whenever you visit a website.
 These server logs may include information such as your web request, Internet Protocol (IP) address, browser type, browser language, the date and time of your request and one or more cookies that may uniquely identify your browser.

 Direct interactions and User communications—when you send emails or otherwise communicate with Local Measure, we may retain those communications in order to process your inquiries, respond to your requests and improve our services.